data-skeptic/dataskeptic/shownotes/e128/index.md

 [response]

 ### KYLE
+I've got one closing question, but it's one that I may need your help formulating in a meaningful way, because I thin k we're going to get to the point of needing to quibble about definitions.
+But here's my attempt...

-What is the generally accepted first battery, however, primative, which successfully chemically captured energy that could later be extracted in the form of a potential different across two electric terminals?
+When is it generally accepted that some human created the first battery, however primative, which successfully chemically captured energy that could later be extracted in the form of a potential different across two electric terminals?

 ### GUEST